jl3953/PA1/README.txt

 (The protocol request for private looks similar to getaddress) **Heartbeat** sender:Jennifer action:send field3:HEARTBEAT field4:<client's host machine>/<client's port>
+(Server uses information from the heartbeat to update a client's server, port, and state.
+This was a design decision, because it makes sense that the heartbeat notifies the server of the client's current state.)

 ===============================================================================
                             IMPORTANT NOTES